interra/catalog-generate/internals/models/tests/schemas/test-schema/README.md

 ## Required fields

 To function as a catalog Interra requires several fields: ``title``, ``identifier``, ``created``, and ``modified``.
 Interra doesn't require that you add all of these fields to your schemas because most schemas have their own ways of describing these fields.
-Interra tries to reduce the amount of changes to schemas as possible.
+Interra tries to reduce the amount of changes to schemas as much as possible.

 ### Interra Object